UN-GCPDS/python-gcpds.utils/README.md

 # GCPDS - utils

-This package is a set of useful Python scripts for *Database handler*, *EEG filtering*, *Data visualizations* and *Package management*.
+This package is a set of useful Python scripts for MNE issues and Python package management.

 ## Installation